 - Biblical perspective of crises intervention.

-The body of the paper should be about 8-10 pages, not including title page, reference page, etc. Adequate research will include at least 8 scholarly sources.
+The body of the paper should be about 8–10 pages, not including title page, reference page, etc. Adequate research will include at least 8 scholarly sources and should be written using current Turabian formatting.
 Students should review assignment guidance and grading rubric for details and clarification.